mwiater/golangdocker/README.md

 This repository is a work in progress, but I'll do my best to keep the Master branch in a working state.
 Initially, this project was to create a boilerplate for containerizing Go binaries for use a K8s cluster.
 For now, just origanizing my notes in order to be able to replicate this process from end-to-end.
 The idea is to keep this narrow and succinct and be able to use this as a simple boilerplate for Go containers.

+## Assumptions

+* IP Addresses: For the most part, disregard the hard-coded IP addresses in here (e.g.: my K8s cluster and VM IPs (192.168.*.*)).
+You'll have to sub in your own for your particular envionment.
+Right now, laziness!
+* I'm noticing a few instances where I'm using both `container` and `pod` to mean the same thing.
+Until I make them more consistent, assume they are interchangeable.
+A pod is basiically a container in in K8s context.
+While a `pod` can technically have multiple containers, for this demonstration, assume a 1:1 relationship.

 ## To Do

 - [x] Dockerize, multi-stage binary build